 |Total Carbohydrate 113g||41%|

 |Dietary Fiber 13g||47%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Traditional margaritas call for triple sec, tequila, and lime or lemon juice.
 Fruit-flavored margaritas are a staple.
 These watermelon margaritas are a sweeter way to keep cool in the summer, but if you like the taste of summer, you can have this margarita all year long.

-- 5 cups watermelon (about one 3 to 4-pound melon, cubed, seeds and rind removed)
+- 5 cups (about 3 to 4 pounds) watermelon, cubed, seeds and rind removed, and frozen

 - 1 cup silver tequila

 - 1/2 cup fresh lime juice (or frozen lime concentrate)

 - 1/4 cup water

 Create a simple syrup by whisking together the sugar and 1/4 cup of water.